SuBoYu/CS598-MP3-Flatbuffers/README.md

 - `object` columns should be stored as `string` values using `CreateString`.

 ## Performing the HEAD Operation on Flatbuffer-Serialized Dataframes (10%)
-You will write the `fb_dataframe_head` function in `fb_dataframe.py` to directly read the first `n` rows from a Flatbuffer-serialized Dataframe without deserialization.
+You will write the `fb_dataframe_head` function in `fb_dataframe.py` to directly read the first `n` rows from a Flatbuffer-serialized Dataframe.
 The results should be returned as a Pandas Dataframe.

 You will be graded on the efficiency of the implementation: performing `head` on a Flatbuffer-serialized Dataframe should be faster than deserializing with `Pickle`, then calling `head` (see `test_fb_dataframe_head` in `test_fb_dataframe.py` for the test case).

 ## Performing Grouped Aggregation on Flatbuffer-serialized Dataframes (10%)
-You will write the `fb_dataframe_group_by_sum` function in `fb_dataframe.py` to compute grouped aggregates for `sum_col` grouping by `group_col` on a Flatbuffer-serialized Dataframe without deserialization.
+You will write the `fb_dataframe_group_by_sum` function in `fb_dataframe.py` to compute grouped aggregates for `sum_col` grouping by `group_col` on a Flatbuffer-serialized Dataframe.
 The results should be returned as a Pandas Dataframe.

 You will be graded on the efficiency of the implementation: performing `head` on a Flatbuffer-serialized Dataframe should be faster than deserializing with `Pickle`, then calling `agg` (see `test_fb_dataframe_group_by_sum` in `test_fb_dataframe.py` for the test case).